-However, this does not mean that they do not like light.
+However, this does not mean that t they do not like light.
 In fact, bettas love to swim in well-lit areas and often congregate near the water’s surface, where the light is the brightest.

 So, do Betta fish like light?
 The answer is yes!
 Bettas not only like light, but they need it to stay healthy and happy.

-Do Betta Fish Like Colored Lights?
+Does Betta Fish Like Colored Lights?